microsoft/aksworkshop/_entries/01-05 challenges.md

 ---
 sectionid: challenges
 sectionclass: h2
-title: Challenges
+title: Tasks
 parent-id: intro
 ---

-The challenges are intended to be a challenge!
-Useful resources are provided to help you work through each challenge.
+Useful resources are provided to help you work through each task.
 To ensure you progress at a good pace ensure workload is divided between team members where possible.
-This may mean anticipating work that might be required in a later challenge.
+This may mean anticipating work that might be required in a later task.

 > **Hint**: If you get stuck, you can ask for help from the proctors.
 You may also choose to peek at the solutions.